Ph.D., 1997, Pennsylvania

 Experimental Condensed Matter Physics

-Professor Louca's group studies phase transitions in solids.
-The group is interested in understanding how the underlying interactions involving the spin, charge and lattice degrees of freedom lead to emergent properties such as polaron formation, Jahn-Teller type distortions, spin and charge density waves, superconductivity and quantum spin liquid states.
-The most recent systems of interest include topological insulators and semimetals, spintronic antiferromagnets of the I-Mn-V class, transition metal dichalcogenides, disorder superconductors, layered semiconductors etc. These systems have underlying macroscopic functionalities that can potentially lead to industrial applications.
+Professor Louca studies phase transitions in condensed matter systems.
+Louca is interested in understanding how the underlying interactions involving the spin, charge and lattice degrees of freedom lead to emergent behaviors and properties such as polaron formation, Jahn-Teller type distortions, spin and charge density waves, superconductivity and quantum spin liquid states.
+The most recent systems of interest include topological insulators and semimetals, spintronic antiferromagnets of the I-Mn-V class, transition metal dichalcogenides, disorder superconductors, layered semiconductors, charge density wave dichalcogenides etc. These systems have underlying macroscopic functionalities that can potentially lead to industrial applications.
 The bulk of this research is performed at national and international neutron and X-ray facilities.
-The group is also involved with materials synthesis and characterization of the bulk properties, performed at the University of Virginia.
+The Louca group is also involved inmaterials synthesis and characterization of bulk properties, performed at the University of Virginia.

 12. "Local trigonal modes and the suppression of the charge density wave in TiSe2-xTex", A Wegner, D Louca, J Yang, Physical Review B 99 (20), 205110 (2019).